Thriftpy/archer/docs/source/index.rst

 :ref:`installation` and then head over to the :ref:`quickstart`.
 Besides the quickstart, there is also a more detailed :ref:`tutorial` that shows how to create a complete (albeit small) application with Archer.
-If you'd rather dive into the internals of Flask, check out the :ref:`api` documentation.
+If you'd rather dive into the internals of Archer, check out the :ref:`api` documentation.
 Common patterns are described in the :ref:`patterns` section.

-Archer depends on two external libraries: the `thriftpy`_ interpreter engine and the `click`_ cli parser.
+Archer depends on two external libraries: the `Thriftpy`_ interpreter engine and the `Click`_ cli parser.
 These libraries are not documented here.
 If you want to dive into their documentation, check out the following links: